All Episodes

 Make myself reasonably presentable.

-This is the second video, this February 10th.
+This is February 10th.

-This one's all about woo-woo stuff, nothing at all about current events in real world.
+Nothing at all about current events in real world.

-Just uh current events and woo-woo crap.
+Just current events and woo-woo crap.

-And we've got some uh bigish current events.
+And we've got some bigish current events.

-Um cleanup for the for last week and things.
+Cleanup for last week and things.

 Let's see.

-Uh and you know, and there's trade-offs and business trade-offs back and forth.
+And, you know, and there's trade-offs and business trade-offs back and forth.

-And that's what business is is compromise.
+And that's what business is, is compromise.

 And so all of business is trying to coordinate and make the most effective compromise among the many decision points you've got in your daily activities against a long-range plan.